MMi-Software/.github/profile/lambda-new.md

   pull_request:
     branches:
       - main
-  workflow_dispatch: # Permite el disparo manual del workflow
+  workflow_dispatch: # Allows manual triggering of the workflow
     inputs:
       environment:
         description: 'Choose the environment to deploy'